 The Ice Bar is located in the Nordic C Hotel, which is worth consideration for accommodations in Stockholm if you are looking for a nice hotel in a central location (right next to the train station).

 BONUS TIP: A trip to Ostermalms Salulhall in Stockholm is a great way to sample traditonal Swedish fare.
 Unfortunately, it didn’t work out for us, as we were in Stockholm on Sunday and it wasn’t open then.
-It is definitely on my list for my next trip to Stockholm!
+It is definitely on my list for what to do in Stockholm on our next visit!

 Logistical tips for if you are arriving on a cruise ship and docking in Nynashamm, Sweden: